line/demo-rich-menu-bot/README.md

 ## Requirements

-To run this bot, you'll need a channel secret and channel access token.
-For more information, see the [Getting started with the Messaging API](https://developers.line.me/en/docs/messaging-api/getting-started/) page of the [LINE Developers site](https://developers.line.me/).
+To run this bot, you'll need the following.

+- Channel secret and channel access token.
+(For more information, see the [Getting started with the Messaging API](https://developers.line.me/en/docs/messaging-api/getting-started/) page of the [LINE Developers site])(https://developers.line.me/).
+- PHP version 5.6 or higher.

 ## Reference documentation